-Did you make a resolution to read more in 2018 or to read better books?
-Maybe you're curious how some of us read over 200 books a year without feeling discouraged or burned out.
-Great news because you can read more this year, too!
+Did you make a resolution to read more or to read better books?
+Maybe you're curious how some people read so many books without feeling discouraged or burned out.
+Great news because you can read more this year—or any time you want!

-Not sure if you have fifteen or twenty minutes a day?
+- Not sure if you have fifteen or twenty minutes a day?
 How about fifteen or twenty pages a day?
 If you read twenty pages a day, you could read a 300 page book in 15 days.
-Sounds doable, doesn't it?
+Sounds doable when you break it down into small chunks, doesn't it?

 - Try reading one book at a time, that way you won't feel pressured by multiple books all begging to be read.
 But make sure you know what book you want to read next!
 There's nothing worse than having nothing to read when you've finished a great book.

 - Or try reading multiple books at a time.
 This can be helpful if you like to read certain types of books when you're in certain moods or if you've chosen something that's a little heavier.

 - Join a book club, opens a new window!
 These are perfect if you need motivation to finish a book or if you want to read something new.

 - Arapahoe Libraries offers many different book clubs each month.
 Sign up for a book club today.

 And finally, feeling burned out from all the reading?
 It's okay to take a break.
 Books will always wait for you.